The following is an outline of the array

 CIGNA and HSA Bank

-FSA, this is your personal account and can be used after you leave the
+Unlike the FSA (Flexible Spending Account), this is a personal account and can be used after the employee leaves

 Health Plan (QHDHP).
-At SJC the qualified high deductible health plan is
+At SJC the qualified high deductible health plans

 Saint Joseph’s College offers an IRS Section 403(b) defined

-account.
-Individual participation is voluntary and available to all
+Individual participation beyond the auto-enrollment amount is voluntary and available to all

 employees at any time.
 The amount that an employee may choose to